projectacrn/acrn-hypervisor/doc/developer-guides/hld/split-dm.rst

 need to emulate devices in the ACRN Hypervisor.
 For example, the post-launched RTVM needs to emulate passthrough PCI(e) devices in the ACRN Hypervisor so that it can continue to run even if the Device Model is no longer working.
-In spite of this, the Device Model still owns the overall resource management such as memory/MMIO space, interrupt pin, etc.
+Nevertheless, the Device Model still owns the overall resource management such as memory/MMIO space and interrupt pins.

 One communication method provided by the ACRN Hypervisor aligns the resource information for the Device Model with the ACRN Hypervisor emulated device.